According to the U.S. Bureau of Labor Statistics, prices for food and beverages are 11.94% higher in 2022 versus 2020 (a $0.12 difference in value).

-In the year 2020: Pricing changed by 3.33%, which is above the average yearly change for food and beverages during the 2020-2021 time period.
+In the year 2020: Pricing changed by 3.34%, which is below the average yearly change for food and beverages during the 2020-2022 time period.
 Compared to inflation for all items in 2020 (1.23%), inflation for food and beverages was higher.

 Below are calculations of equivalent buying power for Food and beverages, over time, for $1 beginning in 2020.
 Each of the amounts below is equivalent in terms of what it could buy at the time: